 - Represented Biocompatibles in connection with its acquisition of Brachy Sciences and its affiliates World Wide Medical Technologies, LLC and Advanced Care Medical, Inc.

-Seen as a leading expert in his field, Dr. Langer was selected in 2012 as a "Life Science Star" in the inaugural edition of LMG Life Sciences.
+Seen as a leading expert in his field, Dr. Langer was selected in 2012-2014 as a "Life Science Star" by LMG Life Sciences.
 He also has been honored as a New York "Super Lawyer" by SuperLawyers.

 Prior to joining the Firm, Dr. Langer was a partner at Wilson Sonsini; he also practiced law at WilmerHale and Pennie & Edmonds LLP.
 Before starting his legal career, Dr. Langer served as a research scientist with Unilever Research in Edgewater, New Jersey.
 In this position, he synthesized, characterized and evaluated sunscreens, artificial tanning agents, fluorescent whitening agents and oxidizing agents for skin and fabric care.
 Previously, he was a staff chemist at GE Corporate Research and Development.
 Dr. Langer is a joint inventor named on numerous United States patents assigned to Lever Brothers Company or GE.